Fund Climate Campaign

 Cap Pollution and Invest in Communities

 In 2025, New York State should begin collecting dedicated climate funding from a “cap-and-invest” program to make corporate polluters pay for their toxic emissions.
-Our Fund Climate Campaign would ensure that the funds raised by cap-and-invest go to the communities that need it most, lowering energy bills, cutting pollution, improving public health, and protecting our families and future.
+Our Fund Climate Campaign ensures that the funds raised by cap-and-invest go to the communities that need it most, lowering energy bills, cutting pollution, improving public health, and protecting our families and future.

 Our Policy Pillars